 Knight iiiperhaps the most evocative definition of early Methodism was that it was 'Church-of-Englandism felt.
 Laurence wood shows how even the classic Wesley emphasis on sanctification was rooted deeply in the Anglican tradition of the Wesleys.
 Lester ruth "what a wonderful gift larry wood has given us in this book!
 It is lavishly documented from the sermons, journals, letters and hymns of John and Charles Wesley.

 This landmark thoroughly documented study convincingly demonstrates that the traditional Wesleyan and holiness teaching and experience of the Baptism of the Holy Spirit, far from being the nineteenth century invention of the American Holiness Movement, was rooted in the Wesley brothers themselves.

-Handbook of Contemporary TheologyBaker Academic #ad - Handbook of Contemporary Theology #ad - The author evaluates the teachings and practices of each system in light of biblical Christianity.
+Handbook of Contemporary TheologyBaker Academic #ad - The author evaluates the teachings and practices of each system in light of biblical Christianity.
 This introduction to contemporary theology looks at the origin and history of each movement, their major figures, and doctrinal emphases.

-Fortress Introduction to Contemporary TheologiesFortress Press #ad - A reader-friendly, basic introduction that maps the central ideas of the major theologians of the twentieth century, easily accessible to both the theological student and the inquiring lay reader.
+Fortress Introduction to Contemporary TheologiesFortress Press #ad - Fortress Introduction to Contemporary Theologies #ad - A reader-friendly, basic introduction that maps the central ideas of the major theologians of the twentieth century, easily accessible to both the theological student and the inquiring lay reader.

 The Oxford Handbook of Systematic Theology Oxford HandbooksOxford University Press #ad - The aim is to stimulate readers to reach theological judgements on the basis of consideration of the range of opinion.
 Readers will find expert guidance as well as creative suggestions about the future direction of the study of Christian doctrine.
 Drawn from europe, and north America, the UK, the authors are all leading practitioners of the discipline.